* Fed's Powell to testify before Congress at 1500 GMT

 * LME/ShFE arb: http://bit.ly/2wZSAEz

-LONDON, Feb 27 (Reuters) - Copper fell on Tuesday as the dollar edged higher ahead of incoming Federal Reserve Chair Jerome Powell's debut testimony before Congress, weighing on assets priced in the U.S. currency.
+LONDON, Feb 27 (Reuters) - Copper rose on Tuesday as a retreat in the dollar ahead of incoming Federal Reserve Chair Jerome Powell's debut testimony before Congress supported interest in assets priced in the U.S. currency.

-Powell's testimony, due to take place at 1500 GMT, will be closely watched for clues on the outlook for U.S. monetary policy, with many investors nervous about the Fed's policy normalisation following years of stimulus.
+Powell's testimony will be closely watched for clues on the outlook for U.S. monetary policy, with many investors nervous about the Fed's policy normalisation following years of stimulus.

 London copper has held above the $7,000 a tonne mark since Feb.
 14 and edged up on Monday on the back of strong import data from top metals consumer China.

-ICBC Standard Bank said in a note on Tuesday it still saw a positive fundamental outlook for base metals, forecasting across the board deficits in 2018 and through to 2020.
+ICBC Standard Bank said in a note on Tuesday that it still sees a positive fundamental outlook for base metals, forecasting across the board deficits in 2018 and through to 2020.

 * ALUMINIUM STOCKS: On-warrant aluminium stocks, or those not earmarked for delivery, in London Metal Exchange warehouses <MALSTX-TOTAL> fell by 23,425 tonnes to 1,085,175 tonnes, exchange data showed, pulling back from a recent 11-month high.

-(Additional reporting by Melanie Burton in Melbourne and Tom Daly in Beijing Editing by Louise Heavens and Edmund Blair)
+(Additional reporting by Melanie Burton in Melbourne and Tom Daly in Beijing, editing by Louise Heavens)